EnableX/Video-Audio-Calling-Using-CallKit/README.md

-**Callkit : A Sample iOS App with EnableX iOS Toolkit and Callkit**
+# A Sample iOS App with EnableX iOS Toolkit and Callkit

-This iOS Sample App demonstrates how to integrate the CallKit (https://developer.apple.com/documentation/callkit) with EnableX (https://www.enablex.io) platform using iOS Toolkit.
+This iOS Sample App, demonstrates how to integrate the CallKit (https://developer.apple.com/documentation/callkit) with EnableX (https://www.enablex.io) platform using iOS Toolkit.

-**Note: CallKit features won’t work in the simulator, To run this code you’ll need an iPhone with iOS 12.0 or higher installed.**
+### Note: To try out this code, you’ll need an iPhone with iOS 12.0 or higher

-**What is CallKit?**
+**Note: CallKit is not supported in Simulator*

+### What is CallKit?
-    CallKit is a framework that aims to improve the VoIP experience by allowing apps to integrate with the native phone UI.
-By adopting CallKit, your app will be able to
+CallKit is a framework that aims to improve the VoIP experience by allowing applications to integrate with the native phone UI.
-        Use the native incoming call screen in both the locked and unlocked states.
+By adopting CallKit, your app will be able to Use the native incoming call screen in both the locked and unlocked states.

+## Installation and pre-requisites:

-**Use CocoaPods to install the project files and dependencies.**
+### Use CocoaPods to install the project files and dependencies.

 1. Install CocoaPods as described in [CocoaPods Getting Started](https://guides.cocoapods.org/using/getting-started.html#getting-started).
 1.1 In Terminal, `cd` to your project directory and type `pod install`.
 1.2  Reopen your project in Xcode using the new `*.xcworkspace` file.

-**Configure and build the app**
+### Configure and build the app

-Configure the sample app code.
-Then, build and run the app.
+Configure the sample app code, Then, build and run the app.

 2. The application **requires** values for **RoomId**.
         1.1 Replace the following empty strings with the corresponding **room_Id** values in `AppDelegate.swift`: